Arrival of Afghan refugees in Uganda raises security concerns | DW | 25.08.2021

 The US embassy in Kampala thanked Uganda for its "generosity and hospitality toward these communities."

-"The Government of Uganda and the Ugandan people have a long tradition of welcoming refugees and other communities in need," the embassy posted on Twitter.
+"The Government of Uganda and the Ugandan people have a long tradition of welcoming refugees and other communities in need," the embassy wrote on Twitter.

 Professor Mwambutsya Ndebesa, a historian and lecturer at Makerere University in Kampala, told DW that Uganda could attract unwanted attention from terrorist groups by hosting Afghan refugees.
 "Afghan refugees may turn the attention of international terrorist groups such as al-Qaeda, al-Shabab, and ISIS to Uganda and destabilize the country," he said.

-Francis Babu, a politician and former legislator in the Ugandan parliament, is not pleased with his government's decision.
+Apart from the fears of a terrorist attack, some Ugandans like Francis Babu, a politician and former legislator in the Ugandan parliament, are not pleased with his government's decision because of what it could mean for the new Afghan rulers.
 He is worried that the deal hatched between the United States and Uganda's President Yoweri Museveni to host the Afghan refugees could dent relations between Afghanistan and Uganda.

+Babu also believes that the US is eminently better-suited to take in the evacuees.

-But Uganda's minister for information and communication technology Chris Baryomunsi, says the government will not be constrained by the Afghans' welfare since the US will take care of their expenses for the three months they will be in Uganda before they are relocated to either Canada or US.
+But Uganda's minister for housing, Chris Baryomunsi, says the government will not be constrained by the Afghans' welfare since the US will take care of their expenses for the three months they will be in Uganda before they are relocated to either Canada or the US.

-"We shall support them for the short time that they will be here before they proceed to their destination," Baryomunsi added.
-Uganda has long been an ally of the US, especially on security matters in the region.
-But some activists and opponents of President Yoweri Museveni, who was reelected in January, say the arrangement with the US is problematic.
-They say the deal appears blind to allegations of rights abuses and bad governance in a country that has never had a peaceful transfer of power.
-Ndebesa also underscored that the deal to host Afghan refugees would only boost Museveni's image abroad.
+Critics and opponents of President Museveni say the refugee arrangement with the US is an attempt by the 76-year-old leader who recently won Uganda's election to cover up allegations of human rights abuses.
+Uganda's opposition leader Bobi Wine accuses Museveni's administration of kidnappings, torture, and killing his supporters.

+Ugandan political scientist Ndebesa also underscored that the deal to host Afghan refugees would only serve to boost Museveni's image abroad.

-"Now, the west will look at Uganda as strategically that can serve its interests in East Africa.
-But, on the other hand, the president of Uganda [ Museveni] will get a positive image internationally that he is generous so that he will whitewash his image about human rights abuses," Ndebesa said.
+"Now, the West will look at Uganda strategically that can serve its interests in East Africa.
+But, on the other hand, the president of Uganda [Museveni] will get a positive image internationally that he is generous so that he will whitewash his image about human rights abuses," Ndebesa said.

 Despite such concerns, some ordinary Ugandans have welcomed the decision to resettle Afghan refugees in Uganda.
 Many took to social media platforms to show solidarity with the Afghan refugees.

-For Fred Itogoro, Uganda should have first repatriated its own citizens stranded before welcoming Afghan refugees.
+But for Fred Itogoro, a Kampala resident, Uganda should have first repatriated its own stranded citizens before welcoming Afghan refugees.

-The Ugandan government says its consistent policy informs the decision to host those in need of receiving refugees and persons in distress and play a responsible role in matters of international concern.
-Since the Taliban's August 15 takeover of Kabul, Afghans have grown increasingly desperate to escape the country, with many terrified of facing life under the hardline Islamist group.
+The Ugandan government says its consistent policy informs the decision to host those in need by receiving refugees and persons in distress and to play a responsible role in matters of international concern.

-Most refugees in Uganda live in large refugee settlements in the sparsely populated northof the country, but around 81,000 urban refugees live in the capital Kampala.
-Aid agencies have repeatedly said that the international response to support refugees in Uganda, a country of about 44 million people, has been underfunded.